Meth Addiction Treatment

 Crystal meth, the drug that gained fame through shows such as Breaking Bad, has devastating effects.
 Although there has been a national decline in crystal meth use since 2011, regional trends tell a different story.
 The drug has continued to become problematic throughout the West Coast, Midwest, and states such as Hawaii.
 A disturbing number of adolescents have tried the drug, which can soon prove fatal due to its highly addictive and dangerous nature.

 If you or someone you care about is suffering from a crystal meth addiction, it’s time to learn how recovery can change your life for the better.
-At Satori Recovery Center, we offer meth addiction treatment in a safe and medically-supported setting.
+At Clean & Sober Recovery Services, we offer meth addiction treatment in a safe and medically-supported setting.
 Successfully completing a crystal meth recovery program can help you re-discover the beauty of life in the absence of this drug.
 If meth addiction treatment is something you’re considering, we’re here to help you learn more about how it works.

 What is meth?